 Introduction 1.
 Exploring Selfies – Beyond ‘Duckfaces’ and Adolescent Rituals 2.
 ‘Send me a sexy picture’: Love, Intimacy and Infidelity in the Digital Era 3.
 Self-tracking one’s way to wellness: Expert patients, quantified health and online communities 4.
 Becoming Internet famous: Performing "authenticity" and engaging audiences 5.
 Digital Activism: The Power of Hashtags and Memes 6.
 "Digital Detox:" Resisting the lure of the digital

-Smeeta Mishra is Associate Professor at the Xavier Institute of Management, Bhubaneswar.
-She is a communication and media studies faculty who has taught at various educational institutes in India and abroad including IIM Calcutta, IIM Ahmedabad and Bowling Green State University, Ohio.
-After completing her Ph.D. from the University of Texas at Austin, she has been researching how digital technology mediates our identities, relationships, and everyday practices over the last 15 years.
+Smeeta Mishra is a communication and media studies faculty who has taught at various educational institutes in India and abroad including IIM Calcutta, IIM Ahmedabad, and Bowling Green State University, Ohio.
+After completing her PhD from the University of Texas at Austin, she has been researching how digital technology mediates our identities, relationships, and everyday practices over the last 15 years.
+She is currently associate professor at the Xavier Institute of Management, Bhubaneswar.